newaetech/chipwhisperer/README.md

-ChipWhisperer is a trademark of NewAE Technology Inc., registered in the US.
+ChipWhisperer is a trademark of NewAE Technology Inc., registered in the US and Europe.